cypherpunk-academy/2064/en/029_2064_A new task.md

 She gave Lasse a note.

-Marlene: "Go to this conference in Caracas in three days and meet a Fredrik Peterson at exactly this time of day in this place.
+Marlene: "Go to this conference in Caracas in three days and meet a Fredrik Petrusson at exactly this time of day in this place.
 Then you will have a chance."

 Lasse looked at the note: "Venezuela?"